 Established in 1912, the settlers of Loretto were an offshoot of the Pfeifer Catholic parish in nearby Ellis County.
 Part of a large group of German-Russians who had immigrated to Kansas in 1876, these families had settled 4.5 miles south of Pfeifer and attended the Holy Cross Church in Pfeifer.

 However, by 1902, it was evident that the church’s congregation was growing too large, and plans began to be made for building a new church at Pfeifer.
-Seventeen families who were actually living over the county line in Rush County contributed about $3,000 to building a new church with the stipulation that if they decided to establish their own congregation, they could have that money back.
+Seventeen families living over the county line in Rush County contributed about $3,000 to build a new church with the stipulation that if they decided to establish their own congregation, they could have that money back.

 In 1916, 60 families were living in Loretto.
 Despite its growing size, the settlement never had a post office.
 Lay people were the first teachers at the school, but in 1918, the Sisters of the Order of the Precious Blood took over the teaching responsibilities, and a convent was built.

-Continued crop failures between 1918 and 1924 greatly reduced the population, but the community began to grow again in 1925, having about 50 families living in the village.
-As the settlement continued to grow, construction of a new church began in the spring of 1927 and was dedicated in May 1928, called the new “Mariahilf Kirche ” (St. Mary’s Help of Christians Church.)
+Continued crop failures between 1918 and 1924 significantly reduced the population, but the community began to grow again in 1925, with about 50 families living in the village.
+As the settlement continued to grow, construction of a new church began in the spring of 1927 and was dedicated in May 1928, called the new “Mariahilf Kirche” (St. Mary’s Help of Christians Church.)

 As the population in the community continued to decline, the final mass of the church was held on June 29, 1997, and the building was re-designated as a shrine.
-Today, only a few people live in the area, and little remains of either Loretto or Pfeifer.
-Though both of the towns’ churches continue to stand, they are both closed and can only be toured by appointment.
-Loretto is located 7.5 miles due east of Liebenthal on Rush County Road 44.
+Today, only a few people live in the area and little remains of either Loretto or Pfeifer.
+Though both towns’ churches continue to stand, they are closed and can only be toured by appointment.
+Loretto is located 7.5 miles east of Liebenthal on Rush County Road 44.
 In addition to the church, a few scattered buildings and homes continue to stand.

 Loretto continues to appear on some maps but is sometimes spelled “Loretta.”